hazae41/create-saurus/README.md

   - enable/disable plugins

-- Install the [Saurus Bukkit plugin](https://github.com/saurusmc/saurus-bukkit) on your Minecraft server and configure it
+- Install the [Saurus Bukkit plugin](https://github.com/saurusmc/saurus-bukkit) on your Minecraft server(s) and configure it

 - Start Saurus with Saurus CLI